Asymptotics of the optimal values of potentials generated by greedy energy sequences on the unit circle: Introduction and main results

 The asymptotic behavior as $N\to\infty$ of $U_{N,s}(a_N)$, as well as that of the energy $E_s(a_0,\ldots,a_N)$, have been investigated in \cite{LopMc2,LopSaff,LopWag}.
 The results of \cite{LopSaff} are broader in scope, as they are formulated for more general compact sets, not just $S^1$.
 In this work, we continue the research initiated in \cite{LopMc2} on the limiting behavior of the sequence $(F_{N,s})_{N=1}^\infty$ defined as

 Here, $I_s(\sigma)$, $0<s<1$, is the energy of the arclength measure $\sigma$ on $S^1$, normalized so that $\sigma(S^{1})=1$ (cf. \cite[Cor.
 A.11.4]{BorHarSaff}):

-It was shown in \cite{LopMc2} (see Theorems 1.1, 1.4, 1.6, and 1.7 therein) that the sequence $(F_{N,s})_{N=1}^\infty$ is bounded and divergent.
+It was shown in \cite{LopMc2} (see Theorems 1.1, 1.4, 1.6, and 1.7 therein) that for each value of $s\geq 0$, the sequence $(F_{N,s})_{N=1}^\infty$ is bounded and divergent.
 Thus, a study of the asymptotic behavior of the sequence $(F_{N,s})$ is a study of the first-order asymptotics of $U_{N,s}(a_N)$ when $s=0$ or $s>1$, and a study of the second-order asymptotics of $U_{N,s}(a_N)$ when $0<s\leq 1$.

 While the exact value of the upper limit of the sequence $(F_{N,s})$ was found in \cite{LopMc2}, the lower limit was expressed in terms of certain extremal quantities whose values were still to be determined.
 Some of the limit points of the sequence $(F_{N,s})$ were also identified in \cite{LopMc2}.